Why is prompting hard? Understanding prompts on binary sequence predictors: BACKGROUND

-See \cref{fig:experiment_figure} for an overview of our approach.
-We design synthetic data generators (DGs) with latent factors (akin to \citet{xieexplanation,jiang2023latent}) to define pretraining distributions and (downstream) tasks.
-Each DG induces a (meta-)distribution over binary token sequences.
-These DGs, from Bernoulli sequences in \cref{sec:CIB-DG_methods} to Bandit problems in \cref{sec:further_experiments}, have simple semantic meanings that aid interpretation of our results, and have tractable Bayes-optimal predictors that serve as optimal baselines to practical neural predictors.
+To study prompting under well-controlled conditions, we design synthetic data generators (DGs) with latent factors (akin to~\citet{xieexplanation,jiang2023latent}) to define pretraining distributions and (downstream) tasks.
+These DGs, from Bernoulli sequences in \cref{sec:CIB-DG_methods,sec:CIB-DG_results} to bandit problems in \cref{sec:bandit}, induce a (meta-)distribution over binary token sequences.
+We then adapt this framework to study real LLMs in \cref{sec:real_llms} where the latent factors are given but the pretraining distribution over texts is unknown.